ArduPilot/ardupilot_wiki/plane/source/docs/flaperons-on-plane.rst

    -  Leave the standard aileron input on channel 1.
    -  You need to add an input channel on your transmitter to control the flaps.
-You can configure any unused input channel for this however we are going to use RC5.
+You can configure any unused input channel for this however we are going to use servo output channel 5.
 Configure your transmitter to use Channel 5 for flaps (either a switch or a rotary button) and set :ref:`FLAP_IN_CHANNEL <FLAP_IN_CHANNEL>` to 5.
    -  Move your ailerons to 2 spare output channels on the autopilot